TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Well.
 Maybe.
 We've had some successful reports using runTests.sh with `WSL: Windows Subsystem for Linux
 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ but we did not get too much information
 and experience on this, yet.
-Please go ahead, push patches for core runTests.sh or the docker-compose.yml files and improve this documentation with hints about Windows.
-We already know there are some details to take care of, a starter can be found in a core patch `commit message
+Please go ahead, push patches for Core runTests.sh or the docker-compose.yml files and improve this documentation with hints about Windows.
+We already know there are some details to take care of, a starter can be found in a Core patch `commit message
 <https://review.typo3.org/#/c/58750/3//COMMIT_MSG>`_.